Part of the LoanMax Title Loans chain · locations

 • Multiple convenient Las Vegas-area locations (5 in Las Vegas/Henderson metro)

-• Minimal documentation required (vehicle, photo ID, clear title only)
+• limited-documentation claims to verify (vehicle, photo ID, clear title only)

 • Multiple payment methods accepted (cash, check, debit card, Western Union)